+Our goal is to make obtaining a college degree within reach by supporting you with financial aid and scholarships programs.
 Texas Tech relies on a variety of financial aid sources to increase the university's affordability.
-This may include scholarships, grants, student employment, student loans and waivers.
+This may include scholarships, grants, student employment, student loans, and waivers.
+As a student, please know that you and your family have a dedicated financial aid advisor who can assist you with this process.

 - At Texas Tech, eligibility for financial aid is based on financial and household information